mrfylke/frammr-mqtt-validator/README.md

-# Bus hardware message specification
+# HWB Standard - Message specifications for hardware bus

 This repo contains specifications for MQTT message exchange (topic + payload) intended for hardware topologies running in busses using MT Bus client for sales